 - Baked salmon in foil

-- In a small bowl, add olive oil, lemon juice, paprika, garlic powder, salt and pepper.
-Stir with a brush to combine.
+- In a small bowl, add olive oil, lemon juice, smoked paprika, garlic and onion powders, salt and pepper.
+Whisk to combine.

-- In a shallow flat dish with edges lay salmon slices and brush with marinade.
+- In a shallow flat dish with edges, lay salmon slices and brush with marinade.
 Marinate from 10 minutes for up to 24 hours.
 Longer marinating time, more flavorful salmon.
-1o mins is tasty too though.

 - Place salmon on the grill skin side up, close the lid and grill for about 4-5 minutes.